Rouselos/responsive-content/README.md

 Responsive Content loads the content that is appropriate to a device's screen width.
 It is typically used alongside Responsive Design techniques.
 Note however that Responsive *Design* and Responsive *Content* act on different levels: given a particular screen width, the former applies a particular styling to the *same* content - whereas the latter actually loads _different_ content.
-It can be used subtly to load smaller images on smaller devices, or to deliver radically different content to different screen widths.
+It can be used subtly - for example to cause smaller images to be loaded on smaller devices - or to deliver radically different content to different screen widths.

 ### How it works

 Responsive Content is a coarse-grained content loader, designed to pull an entire block of HTML into the "content" area of a page.
-The idea is to have "header" and "footer" areas that are common across all devices (styled appropriately using CSS media queries) yet dynamically replace the content area of the page with HTML tailored to the requesting-device's width.
+The idea is to have "header" and "footer" areas that are common across all devices (styled appropriately using CSS media queries), and to dynamically replace the content area of the page with HTML tailored to the requesting-device's width.

 The content is loaded as a single HTML fragment using Ajax and inserted into a specified container element.
 Each fragment request reports the screen width and other device capability information, allowing the server to tailor the HTML fragment in its response.
+How the server does that is dependent on the particular site requirements, server-side languages etc., and is outside the scope of this jQuery plugin.

 As narrow screen widths are generally associated with lower bandwidth connections, we take a "progressive enhancement" or "mobile first" approach: the content area is expected to be pre-populated with the narrow/mobile version of the page content; an Ajax reload is only triggered if the